acunniffe/docs/example-fixtures/rails/using-rails.md

   end
 }
 ```

+> Note for RSpec users: Optic will only document specs of type :request since only integration tests contain enough data to generate REST docs.
+Specs of type :controller skip the Rack stack so documentation generated from them would be incomplete.

 ## Using the Proxy Fixture
 The Documenting middleware will document all the requests/responses that your tests run.
 Since it is integrated at the middleware level there's no need to update any of your tests files or fixtures.